 The Oversight Board’s functions relate to the corporate management of the NIC and it has no role in agreeing or reviewing its policy reports or recommendations.

 Chief Executive and senior management team

-The NIC’s Chief Executive is responsible for managing the NIC with oversight from the Oversight Board and is Accounting Officer for the agency.
+The Chief Executive is responsible for managing the National Infrastructure Commission with oversight from the Oversight Board and is Accounting Officer for the agency.

 Resources and corporate plan

-A multi-year financial settlement will be agreed between the NIC and HM Treasury covering the years from 2017-18 to 2019-20.
-This will allow the NIC to be confident of its funding and plan across a number of years.
-Use of these funds will be supervised by the NIC’s Oversight Board.
+A multi-year financial settlement will be agreed between the Commission and HM Treasury covering the years from 2017-18 to 2019-20.
+This will allow the Commission to be confident of its funding and plan across a number of years.
+Use of these funds will be supervised by the Oversight Board.

-In all its activities, the NIC will operate in line with the principles set out in Managing Public Money and will seek to obtain value for money from its expenditure.
+In all its activities, the Commission will operate in line with the principles set out in Managing Public Money and will seek to obtain value for money from its expenditure.

-The NIC has published a Corporate and Business Plan for 2017-18 to 2019-20 setting out its governance, objectives and the programme of work.
+The Commission has published a Corporate and Business Plan for 2017-18 to 2019-20 setting out its governance, objectives and the programme of work.

-The NIC has also set up two expert advisory panels, one analytical and one technical, which:
+The National Infrastructure Commission has also set up two expert advisory panels, one analytical and one technical, which:

 - Act as a sounding board for emerging thinking and methodologies and provide the Commission with a range of perspectives related to its work